 All land acquired by the Town and placed under the control of the Conservation Commission is protected by Article 97 of the Amendments to the State Constitution or simply "Article 97".
 This provision protects lands acquired for natural resource purposes, meaning "conservation, development and utilization of the agricultural, mineral, forest, water, air or other natural resources."
-Lands acquired for these uses cannot be converted to any other use without the following actions: 1) the local conservation commission must vote that the land is surplus to its needs, 2) the matter must be taken up at Town Meeting and pass by a 2/3 vote, 3) the town must file an Environmental Notification Form with the Commonwealth Executive Office of Energy and Environment, and 4) the matter must pass by a 2/3 vote of the Massachusetts Legislature.
+This provision was supplemented in 2022 when the Massachusetts Legislature enacted the Public Lands Protection Act, further clarifying the process for diversion of conservation and recreation lands to other uses.
+Lands acquired for these uses cannot be converted to any other use without the following actions: 1) the local conservation commission must vote that the land is surplus to its needs, 2) the matter must be taken up at Town Meeting and pass by a 2/3 vote, 3) the town must file an Environmental

+Notification Form with the Commonwealth Executive Office of Energy and Environment, and 4) the matter must pass by a 2/3 vote of the Massachusetts Legislature.
 If the property was either acquired or developed with grant assistance from EOEA's Division of Conservation Services, the converted land must be replaced with land of equal monetary value and conservation utility.
 Lands protected by Article 97 are often owned by the municipal conservation commission, recreation commission, water department, or state and/or federal agencies.
 Lands acquired for general municipal purposes and under the control of the Select Board are generally not protected by Article 97.

-Table 5-1 contains information about land under the control of the Stow Conservation Commission and Recreation Commission.
-In some cases, additional research is needed to determine the level of protection of specific parcels.
-However, where that information is known it is included in the table.
+Table 5-1 contains information about land under the control of the Stow Conservation Commission and Recreation Commission, along with additional information about each parcel.